 Find alternative ways to understand it

 Too often, you hate the subject because you don’t quite understand it.
 Ask a teacher, a classmate, or get a tutor to help you.
-When you find someone else who has great interest in that subject, it will be easier for them to teach it to you in a relatable manner.
+When you find someone else who has a great interest in that subject, it will be easier for them to teach it to you in a relatable manner.
 Online resources, such as YouTube videos, are a great option as well.

 Gather and represent the information creatively

 “If you’re a visual or auditory learner, this will especially help you study.
-Draw charts, mind maps, pictures, make videos of yourself explaining the subject, use voice recorder program to create short reviews or write short summaries of the chapters you read.
+Draw charts, mind maps, pictures, make videos of yourself explaining the subject, use a voice recorder program to create short reviews or write short summaries of the chapters you read.
 For large amounts of information, create a catchy song and repeat it often so that it remains in your memory”, shares Kim White, a college prep tutor with Superior Papers.
 With modern-day technology, you can always have any type of recording in your smartphone to refresh yourself on the material in no time.

 Relate the subject to your daily activities

 Subjects are understood much better when you can make connections to your everyday life.
 For example, think about the nutritional properties of foods (fats, proteins, and carbohydrates) and how they react to your body.
 For this, you can mentally assign a particular food to represent a food group; rice can be a carbohydrate, coconut oil can be a fat, and eggs can be protein.
 Consider the foods you eat every day and note how their function ties back to your biology class.